-Applying to grad school may seem like a long and complicated process, but I will attempt to present a simpler and clearer approach to the problem here.
+Applying to grad school may seem like a long and complicated process, but we will attempt to present a clearer approach here.

-It is evident that in order to achieve the best possible result from grad school applications, one must first rank the graduate programs in order of personal preference, and then do everything possible to be accepted into these listed graduate programs.
-In this guide I will be assuming that you already have your personal preferences sorted out, and that it only remains to increase your chances of acceptance.
+It is evident that in order to achieve the best possible result from grad school applications, you should first rank graduate programs in order of personal preference, and then do everything possible to be accepted into those that you listed highest.
+In this guide it is assumed that you already have your personal preferences sorted out, and that it only remains to increase your chances of acceptance.

 Your one take-away from this guide should be that graduate programs look for these categories, in order of importance: (1) Recommendation letters, (2) GPA, (3) GRE test scores, (4) Personal statement, (5) Extras (to be described below).

 These components will be addressed in order in the sections below.